lizzybit/Olympics/README.md

 1 F         23.7        168.
 61.0
 2 M         26.3        178.
 74.7
 ```
-#### x.x.x Check the Minimum, Average, Maximum Age, Height, Weight of Athletes in Each Year
+### 4.7 Check the Minimum, Average, Maximum Age, Height, Weight of Athletes in Each Year
 > input:
 ``` {r}
 olympics %>%